arye-zamir/ts-lib-template/README.md

-# ts-types-lib-template
+# typescript-library-template

-A template for building TypeScript types-only libraries.
-This project is designed to be a starting point for creating libraries that provide only type definitions without any runtime code, making it ideal for type safety in larger TypeScript projects.
+A template for building TypeScript libraries. developers create reusable libraries with clear runtime exports and type safety in larger TypeScript projects.

 ## Getting Started